pypm/home/docs/studies/prov20210406/index.md

 The rapidly rising lines (olive) show the growth of cases due to B.1.1.7.

+Some provinces have increased restrictions at the end of March.
+Plots are provided to show projections for 3 scenarios: no change, changes that reduce growth by 2% per day, and changes that reduce growth by 4% per day (instituted on March 29).

 ### [BC](img/bc_2_8_0406.pdf)

-A better analysis [here](../bc20210309) uses corrected data (including Saturday and Sunday numbers) and shows the breakdowns by health region.
+A better analysis [here](../bc20210406) uses corrected data (including Saturday and Sunday numbers) and shows the breakdowns by health region.

 ![bc](img/bc_2_8_0406.png)